-One of the UK’s biggest stately homes presents The Food Festival in Blenheim Palace.
+One of the UK’s most significant stately homes presents The Food Festival in Blenheim Palace.

-Fortunately, Blenheim Palace is also open to the public, which is why you can have the pleasure of the Blenheim Palace Food Festival in May, which promises to be as spectacular as the premises.
+Fortunately, Blenheim Palace is also open to the public, which is why you can enjoy the Blenheim Palace Food Festival, which promises to be as spectacular as the premises.

 If you think that English food isn’t much to write home about, you are bound to change your mind after participating in the three days of the festival.

-It aims to entertain, educate and tempt people’s palate with the best of local and regional produce.
+It aims to entertain, educate and tempt people’s palates with the best local and regional produce.

-Cookery schools and chefs compete to serve up delicious dishes to be enjoyed inside and outside Blenheim Palace.
+Cookery schools and chefs compete to serve delicious dishes inside and outside Blenheim Palace.

-There will be hay-bale filled picnic areas where you can sit and eat the food you have bought in one of the over 120 stalls at the festival.
+There will be picnic areas where you can sit and eat the food you have bought in one of the over 120 stalls at the festival.

-You can also enjoy some of the many cooking workshops, for adults as well as for kids.
+You can also enjoy some cooking workshops for adults and kids.

 And when you have had your fill of English delicacies, you can walk off all the calories in the gardens and park or visit the palace itself.